Ford Escort WRC: 1998

 In 1998 Ford, after the passage of Carlos Sainz to Toyota, decided to field Juha Kankkunen and the Belgian Bruno Thiry, the latter already a pilot of the blue oval in the seasons '95 and '96 aboard the Ford Escort Group A. The season begins with the best conditions given the evolutions that Ford has made to the model, such as the new engine developed by Tom Walkinshaw's TWR, despite the close retirement to give way to the Ford Focus WRC.

 The season starts well, Kankkunen finishes 2nd in Monte Carlo third in Sweden while Thiry finishes 6th and 8th respectively.
 At the Safari Rally and the Rally of Portugal, Bruno Thiry was replaced (due to injury) by Ari Vatanen, a great connoisseur of dirt roads.
 Vatanen finishes third in the challenging Safari where Kankkunen is 2nd, while in Portugal Vatanen is 5th and Kankkunen only 7th.

-The next race, the Rally of Spain, sees the return of Bruno Thiry, but for the team managed by Malcolm Wilson it will be a double retirement with Kankkunen going off the road and mechanical failure on Thiry's Escort.
+The next rally in Spain sees the return of Bruno Thiry, but for the team managed by Malcolm Wilson it will be a double retirement with Kankkunen going off the road and mechanical failure on Thiry's Escort.
 In Corsica, the Belgian Thiry proves to be very fast but due to some errors, the race on Napoleon's island relegates the Belgian to fifth place, while Kankkunen only finishes ninth.

-In the next two races, Argentina and Greece, Kankkunen finished in third place, while Thiry was forced to retire in both races due to engine failure.
-In New Zealand Thiry crashes off the road while Kankkunen is 4th.
+In the next two rallies in Argentina and Greece, Kankkunen finished in third place, while Thiry was forced to retire in both races due to engine failure.
+In New Zealand Thiry crashed off the road while Kankkunen is 4th.
 After Kankkunen's 3rd place in Finland, the season proceeds quietly for the two Ford drivers.

-But in the last race of the season, the RAC Rally, Kankkunen and Thiry obtained the 2nd and 3rd position respectively, finishing perfectly the career of the glorious Escort in rallying.
+Ford Escort's last rally with the works team ended with double podium finish in Rally Great Britain.

+Aftermath

+With the works team switched to the Focus WRC in 1999, the Escort WRC were run by the privateers until the year 2000.